CRADLE MOUNTAIN WHISKY

 Cradle Mountain Whisky founders Brian & Fay Poke begin their whisky journey by setting up the business and attracting initial shareholders.

-The Cradle Mountain Whisky team of Brian Poke and David Cameron set a vision to develop a high-quality Australian whisky.
+The Cradle Mountain Whisky team of Brian Poke and Don Cameron set a vision to develop a high-quality Australian whisky.
 Poke and Cameron applied for and received a government grant to use a Darwin laboratory to begin the experimentation and development of a single malt whisky and to continue the production of other liquor products.
 The operation then moved back to northern Tasmania.
 Cradle Mountain Whisky distilling began on the 28th April 1989.

 Cradle Mountain Whisky production continued using "pure stream water as it was straight from the hills," said Poke.

 Brian Poke and Don Cameron start production in a new location near Ulverstone, Tasmania, with Brian Poke as Master Distiller.

 The company moved to larger premises "The Potato Shed" in Preston, Tasmania and the company changed the name to the 'Franklin Distillery'.
 The distillery was designed using sizeable converted dairy vats.

 The company was selected to commercially pilot the use of the locally grown Franklin barley.
 Franklin barley was created in the mid-'80s by plant breeder Dr Wayne Vertigan of Tasmanian's Primary Production and Fisheries.
 The barley's reputation as a strain of high yielding malting barley gained considerable attention from international brewers and maltsters.